Cost of Living in Costa Rica

 Local Phone Plans

 Kölbi, Movistar and Claro offer unlimited data plans for $20-$35/mo.
-You don't need to keep your US plan.
+You don't need to keep your current plan.
 Fiber optic internet in the Central Valley costs $35-$70 with 100+ Mbps speeds.

 Public Bus Fares in Costa Rica (2026)

 Public buses are an excellent alternative for getting around the entire country.
 They are by far the most affordable way to travel between cities, provinces and tourist destinations.
-Below are the current intermunicipal fares from San José, adjusted by ARESEP in February 2026.
+Below are the current intermunicipal fares from San José, rounded to multiples of ₡10 per ARESEP's July 1, 2026 adjustment (elimination of ₡5 coins).

 | Route | Fare | Operator / Terminal |